 Moment where you fell in love with travel.

 Iceland!
 It was when I traveled to Reykjavik on a long weekend in 2009 that I decided to rethink a few things in my life.
-My short trip to Iceland set me on the course which eventually led me on this trip…which seems to have no end in sight.
+My short trip to Iceland’s beautiful countryside (including waterfalls and national parks) set me on the course which eventually led me on this trip…which seems to have no end in sight.

 Nicest hotel you’ve stayed in.